The famous monumental sights are easy to find. For a change, join me for a walk to the nice little gardens and hidden courtyards in Budapest.

 At 9 Király Utca we found our last courtyard and garden, walking through a combined café and shop called Arioso.
 Fences prohibits any attempts to enter elsewhere, but in the old days of the Jewish community, they would have been able to move between the residential buildings without having to walk the street outside.

-One could easily spend more time in the gardens, parks and courtyards of Budapest, even looking for more “secrets” as well.
+One could easily spend more time in the gardens, parks and hidden courtyards in Budapest, even looking for more “secrets” as well.
 We were satisfied and settled for a cup of tea with the rest of the group.

-This is the first of several entries from Budapest following a visit in September 2014.
+This article about hidden courtyards in Budapest is the first of several entries from Budapest following a visit in September 2014.

 (1) Harmonious gardens and hidden courtyards